issp-center-dev/HPhi/samples/CG/Kondo/README.md

-# 8-site Hubbard model on square lattice
+# 6-site Kondo lattice model on the triangular lattice

 Compute the ground state and plot correlation function.